mdom/podite/README.md

 the total number of items.
 You can always update your feeds again by using the main menu action _update_ or print your feed stats with _status_.

 In general, when the prompt ends with a single >, you can pick only one of the choices given.
 When the prompt ends with double >, you can make more than one selection, either seperated with spaces or commas.
 You can also use ranges.
 E.g. "2-5 7,9" to choose 2,3,4,5,7,9 from the list.
 If the second number in a range is omitted, all remaining choices are selected.
 E.g. "7-" to choose 7,8,9 from the list.
 You can say _\*_ to choose everything.
+Pressing _return_ when prompted for one choice will select the first choice, and choose everything when multiple selections are allowed.

+You can leave menus by pressing _CTRL-D_.
+This will also abort an action when prompted for arguments.

 ## MENUS